 Java is a dance of Bal-musette (a bellow-blowns bagpipe) that became famous in Paris at the beginning of the XIX century.
 The style was adopted between Parisians and immigrants that settled in the Auvergnat bars in Paris (XIX arrondissement).
 In particular the style takes its influences from the italian mazurka who was seen as a form of popular dance that distanced itself from more elitist forms of dance like walz.
 Bal-musette was also relevant for the development of other forms of music like swing-jazz.

 L'Age d’Or or Nouvelle Époque was a period of economic, cultural, intellectual and technological prosperity that affected French society at the end of the XIX century, partially a consequence of the II industrial revolution.
 The artistic production was rising during those years and painters like Claude Monet reached the peak of their celebrity during the Belle Epoque.
 Also Paul Cezanne experienced an artistic transition during these years, switching from the more traditional peinture en plein-air to a more geometrical/symbolic approach.
-The Art Nouveau movement also marked its presence during these years.
+The dominant movement in this period is what has been named as Art Nouveau, a movement that was applied to architecture, design and many other aspects of the daily life and that put emphasis on decoration and attention to details, for filling spaces rather than leave them empty.
+Art Nouveau also implied a lot of influences from nature and organic shapes, through the extensive use of curves and floral patterns.
+The style widespread in Europe and had different names according to the country and nowadays it is possible to find Art Nouveau buildings in places like Lithuania or Georgia.

 Apollinaire, Prévert, Hemingway, Breton, Sartre, de Beauvoir and the poetes maudits are only some of the artists who attended les Deux Magots during the years.
 The place switched from surrealism to existentialism and was seen as the center of parisian cultural life in the XX century.